evanocathain/GetTrainTimes/README.md

 # GetTrainTimes

-This is a CLI to scrape the national rail website to quickly get journey times.
+This is a CLI to scrape the national rail website and quickly get journey times.
 It is intended more as an experiment to learn about web scraping rather than a serious project.

 ## Usage

-A typical use case may be to look up trains from Basinstoke to Waterloo in an hour.
+A typical use case may be to look up trains from Basingstoke to Waterloo in an hour.
 To do this we simply call:

     $ GetTrainTimes -f BSK -t WAT -d 60